New brewery going into Next Door Brewing, which had its last day Sunday

-After eight years, Next Door Brewing Company on Madison's East Side will become a different brewery.
-Its last day was Sunday.
+After eight years, Next Door Brewing Co. on Madison’s East Side will become a different brewery.
+Its final day was last Sunday.

 Aric and Crystal Dieter started the business in 2013, bringing in Keith Symonds as brewmaster and Pepper Stebbins as general manager.
 Both were given a small ownership stake.